Expand To Show Full Article

 Network marketing is a marketing strategy where the product or service is distributed to consumers through a network of independent distributors.

-Some of the pros of network marketing are that the company’s marketing activities are not constrained by geography.
+One of the pros of network marketing is that the company’s marketing activities are not constrained by geography.
 One other advantage is that it can target new markets without incurring any territorial restrictions, which provides greater access to potential customers.

 It also has fewer people involved in it, making it more cost-effective for any given company to start this type of business model.
 A disadvantage could be that it takes a lot of time and effort to recruit and train new distributors.